What to Avoid on LinkedIn: Don’t Make These Mistakes

 - You just don’t know what’s possible

-- You’ve dipped your toes in, didn’t see a immediate return, a gave up quickly
+- You’ve dipped your toes in, didn’t see an immediate return, and gave up quickly

-And I’m here to tell you that Linkedin has the potential to be THE greatest lead-gathering tool you use for your business.
+Linkedin has the potential to be THE single greatest lead-gathering tool you use for your business.

 Remember what Facebook Business Pages were like a decade ago?
 Huge reach, no algorithms limiting the number of your followers who would see your posts?
 It was the wild west of doing business on Facebook.